BPintoJetstar/annotation/GIT.md

 # Return back to an old commit state
 - `git reverse -n <commit hash code>`

-   Use -n param to avoind auto commit, your changes will go to stagin are but wont be commited.
+   Use -n param to avoid auto-commit,changes will go to stagin area but won't be commited.
    More suitable use this on master bracn instead of `git reset` to avoid historic modification.
    If somehow you change the historic use `git push [...] --force` to bypass the error.

-- `git resert<commit hash code>`
+- `git reset<commit hash code>`

    Useful for working branches  with parameters `--soft |--hard ` to determine if you wish to keep changes or not.